Rishi8078/TimeFlow-Card/README.md

 > [!IMPORTANT]
 > Please note that you might have to add `!important;` to some CSS styles that are already defined (see examples below).
 #### Examples

+> [!NOTE]
+> Click on the headings below to expand the code and see the examples.

 <details>